 On April 11, 2020, the federal government implemented the Canada Emergency Wage Subsidy (“CEWS”).
 The CEWS was designed to enable employers to keep their employees on payroll while contributing to a smoother transition to post-COVID-19 operations.

 Initially, under this program, eligible employers could receive a subsidy of up to 75% of their employees’ wages for up to twelve (12) weeks from March 15 to June 6, 2020.
-The federal government has now extended the CEWS for an additional twenty-four (24) weeks to November 21, 2020.
-Furthermore, the government is proposing that the wage subsidy be extended to June 2021.
+The federal government then extended the CEWS for an additional twenty-four (24) weeks to November 21, 2020.
+Presently, the CEWS has been extended to June 2021.

 Specifically, employers will need to demonstrate a reduction in their revenues using the appropriate baseline in accordance with the claim period.
 The wage subsidy and the qualifying requirements are modified throughout the various claim periods.